-464 Roundy Creek, 5.7 miles east of Hans Point, flows into the south side of Alice Arm through an extensive drying flat that extends 0.1 mile into the arm.
+Roundy Creek, 5.7 miles east of Hans Point, flows into the south side of Alice Arm through an extensive drying flat that extends 0.1 mile into the arm.

-465 Pearson Point is 0.6 mile north of Roundy Creek.
+Pearson Point is 0.6 mile north of Roundy Creek.
 Two rocks that dry 1.5 m are close offshore 0.2 mile north of Pearson Point.

-466 Pearson Point light (768) is shown at an elevation of 5.2 m from a skeleton tower.
+Pearson Point light (768) is shown at an elevation of 5.2 m from a skeleton tower.

-467 A booming ground is on the west side of Alice Arm, north of Pearson Point.
+A booming ground is on the west side of Alice Arm, north of Pearson Point.

-468 Alice Arm locality, on the west side of the mouth of the Kitsault River, has only one or two families that live here year round.
+Alice Arm locality, on the west side of the mouth of the Kitsault River, has only one or two families that live here year round.

-469 The public wharf, 1 mile NNE of Pearson Point and on the west side of Alice Arm, has a wharfhead, 46 m long, with a depth of 7.3 m alongside.
-A 3 tonne derrick is on the wharf.
-A 24.4 m long float is attached to the south side of the wharf; part of the float is reserved for aircraft.
+Head, 46 m long, with a depth of 7.3 m alongside.
+A 3 tonne derrick is on the wharf, A 24.4 m long float is attached to the south side of the wharf; part of the float is reserved for aircraft.